enten/hyde-y/README.md

     category = "categories"
     tag = "tags"

+[author]
+    name = "Your Name"
+    email = "yourname@example.com"
+    gravatarHash = "" # MD5 hash of your Gravatar email address
+    sidebarDisplay = false
+    copyrightDisplay = true

 #
 # All parameters below here are optional and can be mixed and matched.
 #
 [params]
-    # If false display full article contents in blog index.
-    # Otherwise show description and 'read on' link to individual blog post page.
-    # Default (if omitted) is true.
-    truncate = true

-    # Used when a given page doesn't set its own.
-    defaultDescription = "Your default page description"
-    defaultKeywords = "your,default,page,keywords"

     # Changes sidebar background and link/accent colours.
     # See below for more colour options.
     # This also works: "theme-base-08 layout-reverse", or just "layout-reverse".
-    theme = "theme-base-08"
+    theme = "theme-base-00"

     # Select a syntax highight.
     # Check the static/css/highlight directory for options.
     highlight = "sunburst"

-    # Displays under the author name in the sidebar, keep it short.
-    # You can use markdown here.
-    tagline = "Your favourite quote or soundbite."

     # Text for the top menu link, which goes the root URL for the site.
     # Default (if omitted) is "Blog".
     home = "Blog"

+    # Displays under the author name in the sidebar, keep it short.
+    # You can use markdown here.
+    tagline = "Short description about your site."

+    # Used when a given page doesn't set its own.
+    defaultDescription = "Your default page description"
+    defaultKeywords = "your,default,page,keywords"

+    # If false display full article contents in blog index.
+    # Otherwise show description and 'read on' link to individual blog post page.
+    # Default (if omitted) is true.
+    truncate = true

+    # If true display table of contents in pages
+    toc = false

+    # Optional, enable Disqus integration
+    disqusShortname = "your_disqus_shortname"

     # Metadata used to drive integrations.
     googleAuthorship = "Your Google+ profile ID"
-    googleAnalytics = "Your Google Analytics tracking code" gravatarHash = "MD5 hash of your Gravatar email address"
+    googleAnalytics = "Your Google Analytics tracking code"

     # Sidebar social links, these must be full URLs.
     github = ""